 Military Night presented by Caterpillar, Inc.

 Military Night presented by Caterpillar, Inc. is traditionally held on Friday of show week.
-It is an exciting evening of competition featuring the $50,000 Speed Final and the $25,000 Puissance High Jump, plus special events in honor of the U.S. Military, including a Mounted Color Guard, a military-themed special exhibition, such as U.S. Army Fife and Drum Platoon, and the presentation of the Armed Forces Trophy.
+It is an exciting evening of competition featuring the $50,000 Speed Final and the $25,000 Land Rover Puissance High Jump, plus special events in honor of the U.S. Military, including a Mounted Color Guard, a military-themed special exhibition, such as Army vs Navy Celebrity Barrel Racing, and the presentation of the Armed Forces Trophy.

 Klinger Perpetual Award for Honor & Service